Medicare Skilled Nursing Facility Prospective Payment System

 • The patient requires daily skilled care―seven days a week―that can only be provided on an inpatient basis.

-The SNF is responsible for providing all of the services a patient needs (See also: Consolidated Billing).
+The SNF is responsible for providing all of the services a patient needs.
+(See also: Consolidated Billing)

 The Minimum Data Set (MDS)

 The MDS assessment tool is a comprehensive summary of the patient’s clinical needs.
-It is typically completed by a nurse in consultation with a multidisciplinary care team, including SLPs.
+It’s typically completed by a nurse in consultation with a multidisciplinary care team, including SLPs.
 However, other professionals may sometimes score specialty areas.
 For SLPs, those areas are cognitive patterns, communication/hearing patterns, and oral/nutritional status.
-Time spent on MDS assessment does not count toward therapy minutes.
+Time spent on the MDS assessment does not count toward therapy minutes.
 A full description of how to score the MDS 3.0 is on CMS' website.

-Considerations for Performing Evaluations in SNFs under Part A
+Considerations for Performing Evaluations in SNFs Under Part A

 • Clinicians are ethically bound to deliver services that they believe are appropriate for a patient based on their independent clinical judgment.